-employment rates and the configuration of household employment; the link between the configuration of household employment and poverty) into one single analysis.
-Therefore we decompose changes in the atrisk-of-poverty rates on the basis of (i) changes in the poverty risks of jobless households, (ii) changes in the poverty risks of other (non-jobless) households, (iii) changes in household joblessness due to changes in individual employment rates and changing household structures and (iv) changes in polarization.
-In principle, this method would allow to assess the impact on at-risk-of-poverty rates of changes in individual employment rates, ceteris paribus, and the impact on at-risk-of poverty rates of changes in polarization, ceteris paribus.
+The second step in the analysis, in Section 3, decomposes changes in the at-risk-of-poverty rates on the basis of (i) changes in the poverty risks of jobless households, and (ii) changes in the poverty risks of other (nonjobless) households; (iii) changes in household joblessness due to changes in individual employment rates and changing household structures (changes one would expect if no changes in polarization would occur) and (iv) changes in polarization.
+Thus, we integrate the two missing links we explore (the link between individual employment rates and the configuration of household employment; the link between the configuration of household employment and poverty) into one single analysis.
+In principle, this would allow to assess the impact on at-risk-ofpoverty rates of changes in individual employment rates, ceteris paribus, and the impact on at-risk-of poverty rates of changes in polarization, ceteris paribus.
 In practice, data limitations make such an integrated analysis hard, and the conclusions we will draw can only be tentative.